 ❝ Awareness is empowering. ❞ — Rita Wilson

-About the author: Sarah Dean is AGC’s Technical Certification Specialist.
+About the author: Sarah Dean is an AGC independent consultant.
 In addition to traveling, Sarah enjoys dancing, hiking, and spending time with family and friends.
 Learn more about Sarah on our About Us page.

 Photo credits: Sarah Dean, Shawn Batt

 Got questions about FSC certification?